 (10) commingles money that belongs to another person with the license holder’s own money

 If a broker is found to have participated in any of the listed practices by the TREC, some punishments may be to “suspend or revoke a license [and also] place on probation a person whose license has been suspended”.
-The commission also have the ability to set an administrative fine of up to $1000 on the broker, if needed.
+The commission also has the ability to set an administrative fine of up to $1000 on the broker, if needed.
 The accused broker is given the opportunity to stand before the TREC or hearing officer; regardless of the verdict, per Real Estate License Act § 1101.658, a licensed broker is able to appeal the decision at hand to a district court in which the original TREC hearing took place.

 The Texas real estate license defense attorneys at The Farah Law Firm understand that unfair circumstances may hinder a real estate agent’s ability to practice their profession.
 With experienced attorneys that have years of experience dealing with defense cases, our lawyers will work hard to help you with your case!